Ä¢¹½ÊÓÆµ

 Waubay is a tiny city located in the state of South Dakota.
 With a population of 475 people and just one neighborhood, Waubay is the 117th largest community in South Dakota.
-Much of the housing stock in Waubay was built prior to World War II, making it one of the older and more historic cities in the country.
+Waubay has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Waubay isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Waubay are a mix of both white- and blue-collar jobs.
+Waubay is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Waubay is a city of service providers, professionals, and managers.
 There are especially a lot of people living in Waubay who work in maintenance occupations (19.14%), teaching (16.05%), and management occupations (15.43%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Waubay is worth considering.